michaeltikhonovsky/Spectromize/ReadMe.md

 - Visit [ChromaPicker](https://chroma-picker.vercel.app/).
 - Begin finding your palette for your needs!
+- Download your parelette.

 ## Support me

-- If you find this project cool, please give it a star ⭐
+- If you find this project cool, please give it a star on github⭐
 - Share it with your friends